 Mr. 1500 is a programmer and personal finance writer who loves to write about personal finance, early retirement and anything else that has to do with money.
 He is most known for blogging about his goal of retiring within 1500 days, a story which he shares on his blog 1500days.com.
 His early retirement story has been featured in nationally syndicated media including CNBC and BusinessInsider.
 When not thinking about numbers and dollar signs, you can find him with his family playing in the beautiful outdoors of Colorado.

-Holly Johnson is a financial expert and award-winning writer whose obsession with frugality, budgeting, and travel plays a central role in her work.
-In addition to serving as Contributing Editor for The Simple Dollar, Holly writes for inspiring publications such as U.S. News and World Report Travel, Personal Capital, Lending Tree, and Frugal Travel Guy.
+Holly Johnson is a nationally recognized financial expert and award-winning writer whose obsession with frugality, budgeting, and travel plays a central role in her work.
+In addition to serving as Contributing Editor for The Simple Dollar, Holly writes for inspiring publications such as U.S. News and World Report Travel, The Balance, CreditCards.com, Personal Capital, Lending Tree, and Frugal Travel Guy.
 Holly also owns two websites of her own - Club Thrifty and Travel Blue Book, and is the co-author of “Zero Down Your Debt: Reclaim Your Income and Build a Life You’ll Love.”
 Her inspiring story has been profiled on Forbes.com and she won the 2015 Plutus Award at FinCon for “Best Contributor/Freelancer for Personal Finance”.

 Pauline Paquin is a personal finance expert whose work has been published on Business Insider, HuffPost, and Yahoo Finance.
 She left the rat race at 29 to live life on her own terms, and help readers achieve financial independence through smart work and asset allocation.
 She shares her story at ReachFinancialIndependence.com.

 John Schmoll, MBA, is a former stockbroker, mutual fund administrator and veteran of the financial services industry.
 His interest in investing and passion for financial literacy led him to leave his career with a well-known brokerage house to grow an advertising business with his wife and start a personal finance site, Frugal Rules, in 2012.
 In addition to running the business with his wife, John also writes for sites like Investopedia, Lending Tree and U.S. News & World Report.

 Eric Rosenberg, MBA is a graduate of the University of Denver.
 He is a prolific finance and technology writer whose writing has appeared in publications including the Huffington Post, Business Insider, Investopedia, and many others.
 He has worked with internationally recognized financial brands including TD Ameritrade, SoFi, Betterment, Travelers, Citizens Bank, BMO Harris, HCC Medical Insurance Services, SelectQuote, Graphiq, and Turo.
 He is also a public speaker, having spoken at conferences such as FinCon Ignite, and TBEX.
 When away from the keyboard, Eric he enjoys exploring the world, flying small airplanes, discovering new craft beers, and spending time with his wife and baby girl.
 You can connect with him at his own finance blog Personal Profitability.

 Connie blogs about personal finance and her journey to financial independence as a 20-something over at Savvy With Saving.
 She works in the eCommerce industry and currently resides in New York City.